The Springheel Saga: Episode 3: The Lords of the World

 Smith and Hopcraft survive the cave-in, finding themselves on one side of the rock-slide and Sadesky and Jaeger on the other.
 Smith and Hopcraft have fallen through to a new tunnel of fused ceramic, created when something large and hot ploughed through the earth at high speed... on the night of the Scratch Row fire.
 They follow the tunnel into a huge cavern in which they discover a large, strange vessel: Springheel Jack's spacecraft.

 Entering the spaceship, Smith and Hopcraft discover Jack in some kind of medical isolation chamber.
 He's ailing but the Burning Truth, now set in the Box of Emet, is emitting a signal to the heavens.
 At this moment, Sadesky and Jaeger catch up and attempt to take control of the ship.
 Sadesky reveals that rather than being mere German agents, she and Jaeger are in fact leaders of the Bavarian Illuminati, and intend to sell the secret of Jack's technology to the highest bidder, whether that be Germany, Russia or Great Britain.
 Despite Smith and Hopcraft's warnings, Sadesky tampers with the controls of Jack's isolation chamber, and the ship's automatic defences come to life and disintegrate her with a death ray.
 Jack himself then awakes and kills Jaeger before he can harm Smith.
 Jack then communicates with Smith telepathically; he needs a second pilot to fly his ship back home.
 Hopcraft pulls a knife on Smith and threatens to kill him unless Jack takes him instead.
 Jack refuses, but 'gifts' Hopcraft by touching his forehead and telling Smith that he has 'cured him'.
 Hopcraft drops the knife and lets Smith take his place in the cockpit.
 Understanding what Jack has done to Hopcraft, he gives his old enemy the Burning Truth and promises he'll return one day.
-Hopcraft flees the ship just before take off.
+Hopcraft flees the ship just before takeoff.
 Smith and Jack pilot the ship out of the cavern.

 Hopcraft begins a decades-long wait for Smith to return, and realises that what Jack did to him was endow him with the seeds of a conscience.
 The recovering psychopath gradually rejoins the human race and over the years is tortured by remorse for his many crimes.
 Hopcraft becomes an old man but lives on in hope until, late in 1904, the Burning Truth returns to life.
 Drawn north to Liverpool, Hopcraft finds himself in Sefton Park during a fresh Springheel Jack scare, and is met by the spaceship as it returns.
 Smith emerges from the craft, only a few days having passed from his point of view, and together they bid a final farewell to Springheel Jack.
 The two old enemies – now friends – walk off into the night, musing whether Jack might ever return...

 In a post-credits scene set on Barnes Common in 1977, a pair of government agents in a dummy TV detector van have a close encounter with another Spring-heeled Jack.